anthLuch/PracticeTradingSystem/README.md

 # TradingSystem

-A limit order book and matching engine in C# / .NET 9, with an ASP.NET Core REST API, SQL Server persistence and a React + TypeScript front end.
+A limit order book and matching engine in C# / .NET (net8.0 core, net9.0 API), with an ASP.NET Core REST API, SQL Server persistence and a React + TypeScript front end.

 The focus is the engine: correct price-time matching, and two order book implementations